 Develop a ‘Hot List’

 You may not tackle everyone on your list at once, but you can go at your own pace and keep making progress.
 Developing a ‘hot list’ to focus on can help you make consistent pitching and outreach a reality.
-That way, you don’t have to waste your time and efforts on random and sporadic networking.
+Making outreach a reality, you don’t have to waste your time and efforts on random and sporadic networking.
 If you have a list of 100 people, websites, prospects, etc. you can set a goal to connect with 5-10 per week or whatever works for you.

 Set Up a Monthly Event